sparkflows/sparkflows-docs/docs/user-guide/connectors/mysql.rst

 Use the ReadJDBC and WriteJDBC nodes in workflows
 -------------

 For reading from MySQL use the ReadJDBC node.
-In the node dialog, use the MySQL connection.

 For writing to MySQL use the WriteJDBC node.
-In the node dialog, use the MySQL connection.

-Example workflows are available at : https://docs.sparkflows.io/en/latest/user-guide/connectors/jdbc.html
+Example workflows for ReadJDBC and WriteJDBC nodes are available at : https://docs.sparkflows.io/en/latest/user-guide/connectors/jdbc.html